neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ```
 aa-status
 ```
-Now you can add it into your container manifest file like below (in securely-modified/kubernetes-manifests/mysql.yaml and node.yaml I've commented the annotations out as I couldn't get it working in minikube but it works on standard kubernetes clusters):
+Now you can add it into your container manifest file like below (in securely-modified/kubernetes-manifests/mysql.yaml and node.yaml I've commented the annotations out as I couldn't get it working in minikube but it works on standard kubernetes clusters including [killercoda](https://killercoda.com/playgrounds/scenario/kubernetes)):
 ```
 spec:
   selector: